Inputs from the dendritic tree

 derivative flattens out for very large and very small x values.

 The graph of this neuron is same except that the y-axis is the probability of output strength instead of original strength.

 - Learn to predict an output when given an input vector.

 - Regression: when output is continuous data, like change in housing prices over the years

 - Classification: Outputs are discrete class labels.

-- Learn to select an action to maximise payoff.
+- Learn to select an action to maximize payoff.

-- The goal in selecting each action is to maximise the expected sum of the future rewards.
+- The goal in selecting each action is to maximize the expected sum of the future rewards.

 - Discover a good internal representation of the input.